corda/corda/docs/source/hello-world-flow.rst

 the ledger?

 On the initiator side, we need to:

   1. Create a valid transaction proposal for the creation of a new IOU
-  2. Verifying the transaction
+  2. Verify the transaction
   3. Sign the transaction ourselves
   4. Gather the acceptor's signature
-  5. Get the transaction notarised, to protect against double-spends
+  5. Optionally get the transaction notarised, to:

+     * Protect against double-spends for transactions with inputs
+     * Timestamp transactions that have a ``TimeWindow``

-  6. Record the notarised transaction in our vault
+  6. Record the transaction in our vault
-  7. Send the notarised transaction to the acceptor so that they can record it too
+  7. Send the transaction to the acceptor so that they can record it too

 On the acceptor side, we need to:

   1. Receive the partially-signed transaction from the initiator
   2. Verify its contents and signatures
   3. Append our signature and send it back to the initiator
-  4. Wait to receive back the notarised transaction from the initiator
+  4. Wait to receive back the transaction from the initiator
-  5. Record the notarised transaction in our vault
+  5. Record the transaction in our vault

 Subflows
 ^^^^^^^^
-Although our flows look complex, we can delegate to existing flows to handle many of these tasks.
+Although our flow requirements look complex, we can delegate to existing flows to handle many of these tasks.
 A flow that is invoked within the context of a larger flow to handle a repeatable task is called a *subflow*.

 In our initiator flow, we can automate step 4 by invoking ``SignTransactionFlow``, and we can automate steps 5, 6 and 7  using ``FinalityFlow``.
 Meanwhile, the *entirety* of the acceptor's flow can be automated using